 Let the Sun in—but Safely

-Sunshine gets a bad rap!
-We tend to talk about how to protect ourselves from overexposure to the sun’s rays, while overlooking the many health benefits the sun provides.
+Sunshine sometimes gets a bad rap.
+While we often talk about how to protect ourselves from overexposure to the sun and its rays, we should also focus on the many health benefits the sun provides.

 5 Extraordinary Benefits of Sunshine